dogfishbar/dogfishbar.github.io/advisingNotes.md

-## Notes on the Undergraduate Program Director role in the CS Department
+## Notes on the Undergraduate Program Director role in CS @ BC

 These are Bob Muller's notes on academic advising computer science students at BC.
 Most of the notes relate to the job of undergraduate program director but plain old academic advisors and students can find useful information too.